 Mastering social media can also help you communicate more effectively with your stakeholders across geographical distances and time zones.
 Instead of broadcasting your ideas to your teams and partners around the country or the world you are able interact with them.
 You can connect and converse directly with employees and customers regardless of country or time zone.
 Do you offer flexible working hours to your employees?
 Social media can allow everyone to stay part of the conversation no matter which of the 24 hours they choose to work.

 What about engagement?
 The downsizing, off-shoring and efficiency programs of the 1990s and early part of this century have left us with flatter, globally dispersed organizations.
-Frequently teams and their leaders are disconnected from each other physically but often emotionally as well.
-We are more efficient but often feel less connected.
+Frequently teams and their leaders disconnect from each other physically and emotionally as well.
+We are more efficient but often feel like we dont connect.
 The human side of business that people crave has been disengaged from many people’s working lives.
 Today’s social media tools can help you create stronger engagement with your teams and organization.